GNSS clock comparison · holdout discipline · results you can defend

 Does corrected timing show up in PPP / position?
 Baseline vs IGS20 runs exist; optional step is correction inside the PPP chain.
 Separate from core clock-comparison proof tables.

-Trusted reference vs incoming GNSS stream—flag when delta exceeds threshold (spoof / anomaly).
-Toy sim and two-dongle scripts on the bench; deployable reference at customer sites is a later milestone.
+Witness on a Tare-corrected reference vs independent incoming GNSS stream—alarm when paths diverge long enough (spoof / anomaly).
+Synthetic demo on site; live two-receiver desk kit validated.
+Streaming reference at customer sites is a later milestone.

 Run the comparison like it will be reviewed.